5. Moonlight – 2017

 The Oscars have long been the source of controversy and divisive opinions.
 In a form like cinema, that is so subjective and debatable, it is unlikely that this will ever change.
 What can be developed is the move away from the “Best Picture formula” and a continued diversifying of the voting parties.
 Dwindling ratings may suggest a downturn in The Academy of Motion Picture Arts & Sciences’ influence over the medium, but The Oscars remain the most popular platform for cinema celebration, the biggest springboard for film discussion, and thus maintain their importance to (and within) the art form.

 Which Best Picture winner most won your heart?
 Would you rate your favourite Best Picture winner as also being the best?
-Let us know in the comments, and be sure to follow The Film Magazine on Twitter and Facebook for more articles like this one.
+Let us know in the comments, and be sure to follow @thefilmagazine on Instagram, Twitter and Facebook for more articles like this one.

 Updated to include CODA 19th April 2022.
 Originally published 6th April 2021.